Claire McNab

-Claire McNab (born 1940 in Melbourne, Australia) is the pseudonym of Claire Carmichael, an Australian writer.
+Claire Carmichael (1940 – 2022), also known by her pen name Claire McNab, was an Australian writer born in Melbourne.
 While pursuing a career as a high school teacher in Sydney, she began her writing career with comedy plays and textbooks.
 She left teaching in the mid-1980s to become a full-time writer.
-In her native Australia she is known for her self-help and children's books.
+In her native Australia, she is known for her self-help and children's books.

-She is best known for 14 crime novels featuring the highly popular Detective-Inspector Carol Ashton and six featuring undercover agent Denise Cleever.
+She was best-known for 14 crime novels featuring Detective-Inspector Carol Ashton and six featuring undercover agent Denise Cleever.
 Her latest series features Kylie Kendall, an Australian transplanted to Los Angeles, who determines to become a private investigator in order to pursue her father's business and his business partner.

-McNab has served as the president of Sisters in Crime and is a member of both the Mystery Writers of America and the Science Fiction Writers of America.
+McNab served as the president of Sisters in Crime and was a member of both the Mystery Writers of America and the Science Fiction Writers of America.
 She is a 2006 Medal Winner of the Alice B. Awards and was nominated for the 1996 Lammy Award Lesbian Mystery Award.

-She moved to Los Angeles in 1994 after falling in love with an American woman, and now teaches not-yet-published writers through the UCLA Writers' Extension Program.
+She moved to Los Angeles in 1994 after falling in love with an American woman, and taught not-yet-published writers through the UCLA Writers' Extension Program.

 In addition to crime fiction, McNab has published children's novels, picture books, self-help, and English textbooks.

-She returns to Australia at least once a year to refresh her aussie accent.